ricksdomein/ricksdomein-gtk-theme/README.md

-# ricksdomein GTK theme with icons
+# ricksdomeins GTK theme with icons

 A Materia theme with a dark Papirus icon theme for GTK+ based environments.